openresty/lua-resty-upstream-healthcheck/README.markdown

             fall = 3,  -- # of successive failures before turning a peer down
             rise = 2,  -- # of successive successes before turning a peer up
             valid_statuses = {200, 302},  -- a list valid HTTP status code
+            expected_string = "I'm alive =)", -- Expected as a result of the request
             concurrency = 10,  -- concurrency level for test requests
         }
         if not ok then